 PIE PROGRESS GOAL: There are 3 ALEKS Pie Progress Goals, and each is worth 6 points.
 The Pie Progress measures how many PAL topics are mastered by certain benchmarks dates during the semester.
 If Pie Progress 2 is set for 68% by 3/18/25, this means that the student should have completed 68% of their overall Pie by this date.
 Pie Progress points are designed to incentivize full pie completion.
-Pie Progress Points are sent to Canvas based on completed topics.
+Pie Progress Points are sent to Canvas based on completion percentage.
+If there are 333 PAL topics, Pie Progress 2 at 68% would represent 227 completed topics.
 If a student completed 200 topics out of 227 by the due date, this is 88.1%.
 Each Pie Progress Goal is worth 6 points so, the student's score for Pie Progress 2 in Canvas would be (0.881)(6) = 5.3 points.
 The points earned by the due date are permanently recorded, so students should make every effort to meet the Pie Progress Goals on time.

-TIME GOAL: There are 11 weekly ALEKS Time Goals (2hr 30min), and each is worth 6 points.
+TIME GOAL: There are 11 weekly ALEKS Time Goals (3hr), and each is worth 6 points.
 Weeks run from Monday - Sunday.
-Time Goals are achieved by spending a minimum of 2.5 hours each week on active learning in ALEKS.
+Time Goals are achieved by spending a minimum of 3 hours each week on active learning in ALEKS.
 The best way to accomplish this is to set aside time each day to work on your PAL Modules and/or Homework.
-Most ALEKS assignments are mobile-friendly so time could even be logged during a lunch or coffee break (tip: access Canvas - ALEKS from a web browser instead of using the Canvas app).
-Students should be aware that the 2.5-hour Time Goal grade is a bare minimum requirement.
+Most ALEKS assignments are mobile-friendly so time could even be logged during a lunch or coffee break (tip: access Canvas - ALEKS from a mobile web browser instead of using the Canvas app).
+Students should be aware that the 3-hour Time Goal grade is a bare minimum requirement.
 Completing your PAL modules by the due date will likely take much longer.
 Time Goal scores are recorded on an "all or nothing" basis.
-If a student logs 2.5+ hours for Time Goal 1, then 6 points will be sent to Canvas.
-If a student logs anything under 2.5 hours, the score for Time Goal 1 will be recorded as 0 points for the week.
+If a student logs 3+ hours for Time Goal 1, then 6 points will be sent to Canvas.
+If a student logs anything under 3 hours, the score for Time Goal 1 will be recorded as 0 points for the week.
 The points earned by the due date are permanently recorded, so students should make every effort to meet the Time Goal each week.